 Meetings will not be quorate unless this is the case.
 Members will be appointed by the Chancellor.

-Members will be appointed for a term of three years, renewable (subject to review) for a maximum of a further three years.
+Members will be appointed for a term of 3 years, renewable (subject to review) for a maximum of a further 3 years.

 This is the supreme body of academic and associated governance of the university, to which the remaining internal committees report (either directly or indirectly).
 Its remit is governed by the provision of the University Charter.
 Senate reports direct to the Council.